 10. Service Providers

-We may sometimes share your information with our third party Service Providers, who help us provide and support our Services.
-These third party Service Providers enter into a contract that requires them to use your Personal Information only for the provision of services to us and in a manner that is consistent with this policy.
+We may sometimes share your information with our third party Service Providers.
+These third party Service Providers enter into a contract that requires them to use your personal information only for the provision of services to us and in a manner that is consistent with this policy.
 We make sure anyone who provides a service for Arvon meets our standards for data security and privacy.
 They will not use your data for anything other than the clearly defined purpose relating to the service that they are providing.